proofrock/snapkup/README.md

 All paths are converted to absolute paths, for consistency.

+## Mini-tutorial

+We will backup the contents of the `C:\MyImportantDir`, using the `C:\MySnapkupDir` folder as the container of the backup structures.
+This example is styled after windows, but it's completely similar under UNIXes.

+### Initialize the backup directory

+`snapkup.exe -d C:\MySnapkupDir init`

+### Register the directory to backup as a root

+`snapkup.exe -d C:\MySnapkupDir add-root C:\MyImportantDir`

+### Take your first snapshot

+`snapkup.exe -d C:\MySnapkupDir snap`

+*add `-z` if you want to compress the files being backed up*.

+### Delete it, because... just because.

+`snapkup.exe -d C:\MySnapkupDir del-snap 0`

+### Or restore it!

+`snapkup.exe -d C:\MySnapkupDir restore 0 C:\MyRestoreDir`

+*the destination should be empty*

 ## Status

-Everything described above should work, more or less. **It's still at an early stage of development, so don't trust it with any critical data, yet**.
+Everything described above should work. **It's still at an early stage of development, so don't trust it with any critical data, yet**.

 Next steps: